braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 ### Blocklisting custom attributes, custom events, and products

 {% alert important %}
-Once an event or attribute is blocklisted, any segment, campaign, or Canvas using that event or attribute will be archived.
+When an event or attribute is blocklisted, any segment, campaign, or Canvas using that event or attribute will be archived.
 {% endalert %}

 To stop tracking a specific custom attribute, event, or product, follow these steps: